Early years entitlement for working parents of 3 and 4 year olds - information and updates to help providers

 How do I verify a code?

 Our online 30 hours code checker is now live.
 If you do not yet have a log in or password please contact the entitlements team for a registration form.
 All codes must be validated using the online checker and you will need:

-Please read the guidance notes on how to use the 30 hours code checker, you will find them under ‘Information and resources’ on the right hand side of this page.
+Please read the guidance notes on how to use the 30 hours code checker in Downloads.

 There is no need to send in a copy of your consent form.
 You must retain any consent for future records.